limine-bootloader/limine/README.md

 limine bios-install image.iso
 ```

-`<relative path of limine-cd.bin>` is the relative path of
+`<relative path of limine-bios-cd.bin>` is the relative path of
-`limine-cd.bin` inside the root directory.
+`limine-bios-cd.bin` inside the root directory.
-For example, if it was copied in `<root directory>/boot/limine-cd.bin`,
+For example, if it was copied in `<root directory>/boot/limine-bios-cd.bin`,
-it would be `boot/limine-cd.bin`.
+it would be `boot/limine-bios-cd.bin`.

 `<relative path of limine-uefi-cd.bin>` is the relative path of
 `limine-uefi-cd.bin` inside the root directory.